kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 # Contacts
 Liang, Zhihao  kelliang@connect.hku.hk
-Wang, Xue
+Wang, Xue      wangxue2@connect.hku.hk

 # Outline
 0. Abstract
 1. Introduction
 2. Background
-3. Related Works
-4. System Architecture
+3. System Architecture
-5. Experimental Evaluation
+4. Experimental Evaluation
-6. Discussion
+5. Discussion
-7. Conclusion
+6. Conclusion
-8. References
+7. References

 # Abstract
-Since the creation of Bitcoin, cryptocurrencies are attracting significant attention from researchers.
-They have been proposing many solutions for analyzing the price trend.
+Since the creation of Bitcoin, cryptocurrencies have attracted significant attention from researchers.
+They have proposed many solutions for analyzing the price trend.
 One dimension of those research is to analyze the sentiment trend in social media like Twitter and Reddit.
 Some of these solutions even implement near real-time processing on Spark framework.
 However, Spark is a framework dedicated to batch processing, which suffers from high latency.
 To minimize latency, Spark has implemented a streaming API by applying micro-batch processing.
 But its performance in iterative or interactive applications is still unsatisfactory.
 In the area of capital markets, the price fluctuation is very fast and sharp.
 Analytics and stakeholders are demanding a timely system that can assist their decision making.
 In this context, the demand for a truly real-time cryptocurrency analyzation platform is rising rapidly.
 In this paper, we proposed a Flink-based cryptocurrency analyzation system that can handle massive amounts of data in real-time.
 Streaming data is evaluated continuously and the result is updated in seconds, not days or months.

 # Introduction
 Cryptocurrency is a kind of digital asset that's decentralized and secured by strong cryptography algorithms.
 Satoshi Nakamoto (2009) created the first generation cryptocurrency: Bitcoin in 2009.
 The validity of Bitcoin is provided by blockchain technology.
 A blockchain is a continuously growing list of records that are linked by a hash function.
 The hash function ensures that none of the records can be modified without being caught by others.